-It’s a myth that you always need an agent, manager, and entertainment lawyer to broker a screenwriting deal — but with that statement comes a necessary context to be applied.
-If you fall within that certain context you’ll see that you surely can — and often need to — negotiate your own deal without representation.
+It's a myth that you always need an agent, manager, and entertainment lawyer to broker a screenwriting deal — but with that statement comes a necessary context to be applied.
+If you fall within that particular context, you'll see that you surely can — and often need to — negotiate your own deal without representation.

 Perspective and Context

 First and foremost, you do need at least an entertainment lawyer — preferably along with an agent — to negotiate a contract with any major studio or major production company, with very few exceptions.
-The legalities involved on their end are serious business, especially due to the fact that they are WGA (Writers Guild of America) signatory companies that have to abide by the latest agreements.
+The legalities involved on their end are serious business, especially since they are WGA (Writers Guild of America) signatory companies that have to abide by the latest agreements.

-Here’s the interesting thing to consider though: Many professional screenwriters out there — those making at least some money screenwriting — don’t write directly for major studios and major production companies.
+Here's the interesting thing to consider: Many professional screenwriters out there — those making at least some money screenwriting — don't write directly for major studios and major production companies.
 Many are working for independent producers, smaller production companies, and smaller distributors.

 The top one-percenters are those writing the big movies on assignment, making continual six to seven figures per contract.
 While that is the highest of highs to strive for, it's certainly not the reality for most screenwriters.
 In fact, it's certainly not the reality for a majority of WGA members either.